My CLUB ViSiON ;)

 We want owners who recognise the culture of Liverpool Football Club, who understand its history and what has made us the Club what it is.
 We want them to recognise the fact that an effective change in management policy and approach is the key to success.
 Applying traditions with respect to the past while moving forward in a progressive and positive way.
 It is recognised, appreciated and respected that NESV have sought to engage with us and other supporters to gain their views and learn about these traditions.

-These questions will be put to the owners at the next opportunity we have to meet with them subject to the approval of our members.
+the owners at the next opportunity we have to meet with them subject to

 STADIUM SOLUTION